Rev. Adam Tobey, Program Director, Lead Instructor

 With over a decade of youth ministry experience and months of time spent guiding young people through the wilderness, Adam lives to introduce a love of the outdoors to people of all ages.
-He believes that while the wilderness is dynamic, ever-changing, and powerful, it is also a place of stillness, rest, education, and spirituality.
-Adam not only holds a Master of Divinity and a Master of Arts in Christian Education and Formation from Princeton Theological Seminary, he is a Leave No Trace Master Educator, serves as the Utah State Advocate for the Leave No Trace Center for Outdoor Ethics, serves the American Hiking Society as a NextGen Trail Leader, and is a certified Wilderness First Responder.
+He believes that while the outdoors are dynamic, ever-changing, and powerful, they are also a place of stillness, rest, education, and spirituality.
+Adam not only holds a Master of Divinity and a Master of Arts in Christian Education and Formation from Princeton Theological Seminary, he is an ordained Minister of Word and Sacrament in the PC(USA), an adjunct instructor at Weber State University, a Youth Mental Health First Aid Instructor, a Leave No Trace Master Educator, serves as the Utah State Advocate for the Leave No Trace Center for Outdoor Ethics, is an AMGA Certified Single Pitch Instructor, and is a Wilderness First Responder.

 Rev. Catherine Tobey, Managing Director

 Catherine also holds a Master of Divinity from Princeton Theological Seminary.
-In addition to consulting with ministries nationwide regarding sustainability, she is an ordained Minister of Word and Sacrament in the PC(USA) and serves as an administrator at Wasatch Christian Early Learning Center.
+In addition to consulting with ministries nationwide regarding sustainability, she is an ordained Minister of Word and Sacrament in the PC(USA) and serves as an administrator at Wasatch Christian School.
 Catherine is passionate about writing, teaching theology, and cultivating creativity.
-A Utah native, she is thrilled to introduce the wilderness to youth so they might be both captivated and challenged by it.
+A Utah native, she is thrilled to introduce the outdoors to youth so they might be both captivated and challenged by it.
 Together, Adam and Catherine's travels have taken them from rim to rim of the Grand Canyon to Torres del Paine in Chile's Patagonia.

 Zach Scott graduated high school in 2016 with 4 years track and cross country experience.
 After graduation he enlisted in the United States Marine Corps Reserves as a 2146 Tank mechanic.
 Upon returning home to Ogden, he has been able to dedicate more time to his passion for being in the outdoors.
 His experiences as an avid climber and mountain explorer combined with his work and military background have allowed him to develop and hone his leadership skills.
-He holds a current Wilderness First Responder and is a Leave No Trace Master Educator.
+He is an AMGA Certified Single Pitch Instructor, holds a current Wilderness First Responder, and is a Leave No Trace Master Educator.
 He is excited to guide and instruct students on wilderness trips and help them develop a passion for the outdoors.

 AGO works with colleges and seminaries across the country to recruit trail instructors interested in mentoring students, learning skills in pastoral care and ministry leadership, and growing in their own spiritual and professional development.
 If you're interested in joining our team for a summer, contact us.